 The dunes and wetlands in this area are extremely fragile and easily destroyed.
-Please exercise sound stewardship practices during your visit to the dunes and, please:
+During your visit, please:

-- stay off the dunes,
+- stay off the dunes;

-- picnic only at Southwick Beach or Sandy Island Beach,
+- picnic only at Southwick Beach or Sandy I sland Beach;

-- swim only at Southwick Beach or Sandy Island Beach with a lifeguard,
+- swim only at Southwick Beach or Sandy I sland Beach with a lifeguard;

-- stay on designated trails and walkways,
+- stay on designated trails and walkways;

-- take out whatever you bring in,
+- take out whatever you bring in;

-- leave everything you find (except litter),
+- leave everything you find (except litter);

-- hunt and fish away from the dunes,
+- hunt and fish away from the dunes;

-- make fires only in designated areas,
+- make fires only in designated areas;

-- camp only at Southwick Beach, and land boats only in designated areas.
+- camp only at Southwick Beach; and

+- land boats only in designated areas.

-Eastern Lake Ontario Dunes and Wetlands Area
+Eastern Lake Ontario Dune and Wetland Area